A product with an accompanying app that helps you monitor your pet's fluid intake.

 The product with a wood-like appearance

-The product in the color blue with water
+The product in the color blue.

 What we did well